coalaura/lights/README.md

 Available settings:
 - **Visibility Mode**: Choose how the overlay is shown (**Hold** key, **Toggle** with key or **Always**).
+- **Optimal Torches**: Toggle the display of golden markers showing the most efficient locations for torch placement.
+These are fixed to a stable world grid and will not shift around as you move.
+- **Horizontal Radius**: The horizontal distance scanned around the player for dark blocks.
+- **Vertical Radius**: The vertical distance (up and down) scanned around the player for dark blocks.

 ## Installation